 Truck drivers need navigation that helps them safely maneuver an 80,000-pound machine over various types of terrain, through all road and weather conditions.
 GPS tracking helps drivers get to their destination efficiently and safely.
 With route planning, they can avoid roads with low bridges or weight limits.
 Realistic maps let drivers know what's around the next bend in order to reach their destination safely.
 Your fleet can get notifications of any detours or road closures, so they can find a better route in real-time and stay on time to meet delivery or service timeslots.

 Telematics for truck fleet management can provide diagnostics data on the health and performance of your vehicles.
-You get an accurate picture of how your trucks are performing as alerts about any upcoming maintenance or unexpected issues.
+You get an accurate picture of how your trucks are performing as alerts about any upcoming fleet maintenance or unexpected issues.
 This helps you schedule your maintenance, so your service center has the parts you need, and your vehicle has less downtime.
 You can schedule the work, fix small issues before they become big ones, and quickly get your truck back on the road.

 Telematics can help you ensure that your drivers get regular training that improves their efficiency and safety.
 You can keep track of who needs extra training and what type of training they need.
 In addition to saving on fuel costs, reducing bad driving behaviors such as hard braking, excessive idling, and over speeding can improve overall fleet safety.
 You can give your drivers accurate feedback about their driving and help them improve.